UltimateWarr/Ultimate-Warrior-V2/README.md

 * Integrated fps tax & client latency skill speed compensation. <sub>UW V2</sub>
 * In-built custom boss ping remover. <sub>UW V2</sub>
 * Instant stamina system. <sub>UW V2</sub>
 * dynamicStabilityMode gives complete control over the stability of the module.
-The aim with this mode is to allow the option of a stabilized experience for high spread or high ping users. <sub>UW V2</sub>
+The aim with this mode is to allow the option of a stabilized experience for users with an unstable network. <sub>UW V2</sub>
 * External ping method for more accurate ping values. <sub>UW V2</sub>
 * Blade Waltz no longer has any animation restarts. <sub>UW V2</sub>
 * Defense-stance automatic block cancel feature.